Geometry & Overlap Implementation

 Summary

-In multi-projector systems, geometry and edge blending are not independent features.
-They define how multiple devices behave as a single visual surface, which is why both must be resolved at the system level rather than inside individual projectors.
+In multi-projector systems, geometry correction and edge blending are not independent features.
+Together, they define how multiple projection devices behave as a single, continuous visual surface.
+Because geometry alignment and overlap behavior affect the entire canvas, these functions must be resolved at the system level rather than handled independently inside individual projectors.
+Once system scale increases, per-device correction leads to cumulative error, drift, and inconsistent visual behavior over time.

 Who This Page Is For